Audiveris/omr-dataset-tools/README.md

 ## Purpose

 + OMR samples for the training and testing of a symbol classifier
-+ Ground-truth material for evaluating or comparing OMR engines
++ Ground-truth material for the evaluation or comparison of OMR engines

 ## Organization